Powerlearnproject/se-day1-assignment-XanderXo/README.md

 Mastering Machine: Software engineering adapted to leverage advances in hardware, optimizing performance and ensuring software ran efficiently across various machines and configurations.

 List and briefly explain the phases of the Software Development Life Cycle.

+planning - identify the software requirement or purpose and scope.

+ requirement analysis - identify the final user specification.

+design - building the framework.

+coding - converting software design into tangible code.

+testing - examine the software for any bugs and glitches

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.